 Women’s form of nurturing is to bond, heal, create, relate and empathise.
 Men’s form of nurturing is to protect, provide, fight for a good cause, solve problems and take action.

 Understand and be curious about what someone may be going through.
-Listen, relate, validate, hold space for them, acknowledge, see, feel their feelings.
+Listen, relate, validate, hold space for them, acknowledge, see, and feel their feelings.
 Lead with gentleness, hope, emotion, encouragement, and empathy.
+Find side hustles or volunteering in areas that help other women or altruistic causes to exercise this innate nurturing and empathy we are all born with.
+If you love animals, nurture them, feed and love them.

 Free-flowing expression of feelings